technion046195/technion_046195_2020_spring/_workshops/workshop_10/workshop_10.md

 ### Stride

-We can optionally only use every $s$-th output.
-The value of $s$ is called the stride.
+We can optionally only use every $$s$$-th output.
+The value of $$s$$ is called the stride.
 Here is an example of stride = 2:

 <center><img src="../media/diagrams/networks/conv_layer_stride.gif" height="200px" style="height:200px"/></center>

 ### Dilation

-We can optionally dilute the input of $h$ and use every $d$-th input.
-The value of $d$ is called the dilation.
+We can optionally dilute the input of $$h$$ and use every $$d$$-th input.
+The value of $$d$$ is called the dilation.
 Here is an example of dilation = 2:

 <center><img src="../media/diagrams/networks/conv_layer_dilation.gif" height="200px" style="height:200px"/></center>

 ## Max Pooling

 In addition to the convolutional and activation layers, CNNs usually use also special layers which reduce the spatial size of the data.
 One such layer is the **max pooling layer**.
-This layer operates in a manner similar to that of a convolutional layer, but instead of taking a linear combination of the inputs it takes the maximal value of the inputs, i.e., it replaces $h$ with a $\text{max}$ function.
+This layer operates in a manner similar to that of a convolutional layer, but instead of taking a linear combination of the inputs it takes the maximal value of the inputs, i.e., it replaces $$h$$ with a $$\text{max}$$ function.

 Bellow is an example of a max-pooling layer with size=2 and stride=2: